 Unless you are dating just for fun — for companionship, laughs, excitement — then chances are you’ve asked yourself the question at the top of this page.
 If you desire an enduring, stable, fulfilling relationship, you want to know exactly what fortifies love year after year.

-That’s a critical question for singles today, because as we look at the society we live in, we see clear evidence that very often love DOESN’T last.
+That’s a critical question, because as we look at the society we live in, we see clear evidence that very often love DOESN’T last.
 If you’ve been deeply hurt by a marriage that ended badly — your own, your parents’, your friends’ — you want to do everything you can to create conditions for lasting love in your next relationship.
 The good news is that you can take much of the guesswork and wishful thinking out of the lasting-love equation.

 For the past three decades, Dr. John Gottman has studied romantic relationships (especially marriages) up close and personal at his “Love Lab” in Seattle.
 After examining thousands of relationships, both stable and unstable, he has identified several key components that make love last.
 One ingredient stands out above all the rest, the very glue that holds together every long-term, loving relationship.
 It is — drum roll, please — trust.1